R-Kongkiat/DMP_OTSA/README.md

-# Robust Precision Landing of a Quadrotor with
-Online Temporal Scaling Adaptation of Dynamic
+# Robust Precision Landing of a Quadrotor withOnline Temporal Scaling Adaptation of Dynamic Movement Primitives
-Movement Primitives